ubclaunchpad/HappyHour/backend/README.md

 `main.go` - contains the actual source code for the Hello World example.
 `go.mod` - contains dependency information
-`Dockerfile` - contains instructions for how to build the Docker image
+`Dockerfile` - contains instructions for how to build the Docker image `test_firestore.go` - contains a test endpoint to save dummy data to firestore under the
+  "test" collection

 ## Development
 To run the app locally, do `go run .` in this directory.